 The UN's atomic watchdog is expected to say this week that Iran is secretly developing a nuclear arms capability.

 Israeli President Shimon Peres said on Sunday that an attack on Iran was becoming more likely.

-Iran has always insisted that its nuclear programme is for civilian purposes.'Compelling evidence'
+Iran has always insisted that its nuclear programme is for civilian purposes.

 Mr Ahmadinejad accused the head of the UN's International Atomic Energy Agency (IAEA), Yukiya Amano, of being a puppet of the US.

 "This person does not publish a report about America and its allies' nuclear arsenals," he said.